smitpatelpro/ticket_hub/README.md

    ```bash
    uv sync
    ```
-   This will create a new virtual environment, make sure that you activate it before running project
+   This will create a new virtual environment (typically `.venv` directory), make sure that you activate it before running project

 4. **Run the Project**